DCS-training/CDCS-Summer-School2021/Data-Visualisation-R/Readme.md

 ```

 ## Course Materials
-In this repositary, you will find a  script (`name script`) and a csv file (`name dataset`).
-For your convenience, you can also download from the following link: .
+In this repositary, you will find a  script (`Data_visualisation`) and 2 folders, a **Data** folder with the datasets used, and a **Output** folder that will be used to save the output of the workshop.
+For your convenience, you can also download from the following link:https://github.com/DCS-training/CDCS-Summer-School/tree/main/Zipped-Files.
 The contents are identical.

 ## Autorship
 This Block has been created and developped by Andrew McLean